DiagoSmith/blog/readme.md

 # Implementing 2SA into the Blog application

+    Take a look at the "nodeGetExamples.js" file in NYCDA for guidance if you're really not sure where to start.

 What we need to do:

 1, Add database fields for our additional values: "secret_code", "validated".